davidmles/davidmles.github.io/README.md

 ## Adapting the Gemfile

-Open the Gemfile and to these changes:
+Open the Gemfile and do these changes:
 - Uncomment the jekyll gem
 - Comment out the github-pages gem